Risk Factors Dashboard

 We seek to provide qualified borrowers the broadest possible access to home ownership through our mortgage lending programs and to offer a complete set of personal and commercial banking products and services to our customers.
 We strive to enhance stockholder value while maintaining a strong capital position.
 To achieve these goals, we focus on the following strategies:

 Lending.
 We are one of the leading originators of one- to four-family loans in the state of Kansas.
 We originate these loans primarily for our own portfolio, and we service the loans we originate.
+Historically, we purchased one- to four-family loans from correspondent lenders but recently suspended that activity for balance sheet management purposes.
 Historically, we have purchased one- to four-family loans from correspondent lenders but recently have reduced that activity for balance sheet management purposes.
 We offer several commercial lending options and participate in commercial loans with other lenders, both locally and outside our market areas.
-In addition, we offer several commercial lending options and participate in commercial loans with other lenders, both locally and outside our market areas.
 We offer both fixed- and adjustable-rate products with various terms to maturity and pricing options.
 We maintain strong relationships with local real estate agents to attract loan business.
 We rely on our marketing efforts and customer service reputation to attract business from walk-in customers, customers that apply online, and existing customers.
 Our business development efforts help to bring new business relationships to the Bank.

 Deposit Services.
 We offer a wide array of retail and business deposit products and services.
 These products include checking, savings, money market, certificates of deposit, and retirement accounts.
-Our deposit services are provided through our network of traditional branches and retail in-store locations, our call center which operates on extended hours, mobile banking, telephone banking, and online banking and bill payment services.
+We also offer Treasury Management solutions tailored to meet the needs of our commercial clients.
+Our deposit services are provided through our network of traditional branches and retail in-store locations, our call center (which operates on extended hours), mobile banking, telephone banking, and online banking and bill payment services.

 Cost Control.
-We generally are very effective at controlling our costs of operations.
+We generally are effective at controlling our costs of operations.
 We centralize our loan servicing and deposit support functions for efficient processing.
 We serve a broad range of customers through relatively few branch locations.
-Our average deposit base per traditional branch at September 30, 2023 was approximately $123.0 million.
+Our average deposit base per traditional branch at September 30, 2024 was approximately $128.7 million.
 This large average deposit base per branch helps to control costs.
+Our one- to four-family lending strategy and our effective management of credit risk allow us to service a large portfolio of loans at efficient levels because it costs less to service a portfolio of performing loans.
 Our one- to four-family lending strategy and our effective management of credit risk allows us to service a large portfolio of loans at efficient levels because it costs less to service a portfolio of performing loans.
 We recognize it is more expensive to offer a full suite of commercial products and services, but we will continue our efforts to control those costs.
 The Bank continues to invest in its infrastructure, which can increase costs.

 Asset Quality.
 We utilize underwriting standards for all of our lending products, including the loans we purchase and participate in, that are designed to limit our exposure to credit risk.
 We require complete documentation for both originated and purchased loans, and make credit decisions based on our assessment of the borrower's ability to repay the loan in accordance with its terms.
 Additionally, we monitor the asset quality of existing loans and strive to work proactively with customers who face challenging financial conditions.